NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_service-catalog.rst

 request volumes of a particular volume type, they are created on storage backends that meet the list of requirements (e.g. available space, extra specs, etc).
-You can use the specs in Table 4.11, "NetApp supported Extra Specs for use with Cinder Volume Types" below when defining Cinder volume types with the ``cinder type-key`` command.
+You can use the specs in Table 4.11, "NetApp supported Extra Specs for use with Cinder volume Types" below when defining Cinder volume types with the ``cinder type-key`` command.

 .. _table-4.11: